Eusebius and others report an earthquake causing destruction in Sidon and

 The title of this passage (in the 3rd year of the persecution) would date this to ~306 CE as the Diocletianic persecutions began in 303 CE.
 The last sentence gives a specific date -

 the 2nd day of the month of Nisan.
-The calender being used is suspected to be a local variant of the lunisolar Macedonian calender
+The calendar being used is suspected to be a local variant of the lunisolar Macedonian calendar

 with Jewish names (derived from Babylonian names) substituted for the months.
-This was apparently the calender which was in use when Eusebius wrote his texts .
+This was apparently the calendar which was in use when Eusebius wrote his texts .

-In this calender, Jewish Nisan, Babylonian Nisanu, and Macedonian Artemisios would all correspond to April which means this earthquake is dated to April 2.
+In this calendar, Jewish Nisan, Babylonian Nisanu, and Macedonian Artemisios would all correspond to April which means this earthquake is dated to April 2.

 In the meantime Diocletian in the East and